TDS INVESTOR ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 26, 2023 /PRNewswire/ -- Levi & Korsinsky notifies investors that it has commenced an investigation of Telephone and Data Systems, Inc. ("TDS" or the "Company") (NYSE: TDS) concerning possible violations of federal securities laws.
+NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky notifies investors that it has commenced an investigation of Telephone and Data Systems, Inc. (“TDS” or the “Company”) (: TDS) concerning possible violations of federal securities laws.

 After market closed on November 3, 2022, TDS announced results for the third fiscal quarter ended September 30, 2022, including that net income (loss) attributable to TDS common shareholders and related diluted earnings (loss) per share were $(25) million and $(0.22), respectively, for the third quarter of 2022 compared to $28 million and $0.24, respectively, for the third quarter of 2021.
 TDS also announced that it was reducing the fiscal year 2022 outlook for its UScellular business segment, such that the upper bounds for the ranges of fiscal 2022 guidance concerning service revenues, adjusted OIBDA, and adjusted EBITDA were lowered by $50 million, $75 million, and $75 million, respectively.